 - Introduce comprehensive education programs in order to foster an appreciation of and respect for wildlife, and address animal cruelty, exploitation, ignorance and short-sighted government policies.

-- Support and fund wildlife care organisations as a means to mitigate harm (see Wildlife Care policy).
+- Support and fund wildlife care organisations as a means to mitigate harm (see our Wildlife Care Policy).

 - Encourage and support sustainable, ethical and respectful wildlife-based tourism in Australia.